-We are taught to get help only when all else has fails or when life depends on it.
-This is similarly to a physical ailment such as a broken arm or leg.
-We dont see our mental well being like a physical ailment so many try to ignore, forget or even live in ignorance of our mental limiting factors.
+We are taught to get help only when all else has failed or when life depends on it.
+This is similar to a physical ailment such as a broken arm or leg.
+We don’t see our mental well being as a physical ailment.
+Therefore many try to ignore, forget or even live in ignorance of their mental limiting factors.

-Admitting it: I had a client once who would always say, “I can’t say that, because if I say it, it makes it real”.
-With the main aim of psychotherapy to uncover and bring light to our issues, my client’s statement made me realise how scary it may seem to talk to someone, to face those repressed issues after so long of trying to forget them.
+I had a client once who would always say, “I can’t say that, because if I say it, it makes it real”.
+My client’s statement made me realise how scary it may seem to face those repressed issues.

 It could seem daunting to have a person we don’t know listening to our problems.
-There’s the worry of what is expected of us and what should you should do in the session.
-You may have that feeling that you will be judged, given ‘bad advice’ or not being heard at all.
+There’s the worry of what is expected of us and what we should you should do in a session.
+You may feel that you will be judged, given ‘bad advice’ or not heard at all.

 Previously, I suggested that society teaches us to hide our pain and anguish throughout our lives.
 This, in turn, affects our mental well-being and holds us back from being the best we can be.